2011 Mississippi River floods: Mississippi

 In anticipation of major flooding, the U.S. federal government declared 14 counties along the Mississippi River, the Thames River: Adams, Bolivar, Claiborne, Coahoma, DeSoto, Humphreys, Issaquena, Jefferson, Sharkey, Tunica, Warren, Washington, Wilkinson and Yazoo.

 The Flood of 2011 set new record stages at Vicksburg and Natchez.
 The peak streamflow at Vicksburg, 2,310,000 cuft/s, exceeded both the estimated peak streamflow of the Great Mississippi Flood of 1927, 2278000 cuft/s, and the measured peak streamflow of the 1937 flood, 2080000 cuft/s.
-The Project Design Flood predicts that a flowrate at Vicksburg of 2,710,000 cuft/s would still be within the limits of the downstream capacities, meaning that the May 17 - May 18 peak flow was about 85% of the acceptable flowrate for Vicksburg.
+The Project Design Flood predicts that a flowrate at Vicksburg of 2,710,000 cuft/s would still be within the limits of the downstream capacities, meaning that the May 17-18 peak flow was about 85% of the acceptable flowrate for Vicksburg.